Contact Sales

 Virtual Wards Funding and Costs

-The rollout of virtual wards is being keenly pursued in 2023 in response to long hospital waiting times, especially those for A&E. Virtual wards are being established to move people out of hospital beds where feasible.
-Suppliers like The Access Group are providing solutions such as Access Assure to enable this remote monitoring through physical devices and integrated software.
+The rollout of virtual wards continues to gain momentum as a response to long hospital waiting times, particularly in A&E departments.
+Virtual wards are being established to free up hospital beds where feasible.
+Suppliers like The Access Group are providing solutions such as Access Assure to enable this remote monitoring through physical devices and integrated care systems software.

 Health & Support Social Care